OliwiaMilewska/KanbanFlow/README.md

-# KanbanFlow
+# KanbanFlow: Project Management App using Kanban

-KanbanFlow is a web app that integrates the principles of the Japanese manufacturing system into modern project management.
-With Kanban board interface, you can easily organize tasks and collaborate with your team.
-Boost productivity by tracking progress, setting priorities, and managing deadlines effortlessly.
+KanbanFlow is a app that integrates the principles of the Japanese manufacturing system into modern project management.
+Utilizing the visually appealing Kanban board interface, organizing tasks and collaborating with your team becomes effortless.
+Stay in control of your projects by tracking progress and setting priorities.

+Technologies:
+- .Net 7 Web APi
+- Entity Framework Core (Code First Approach)
+- Linq
+- AutoMapper
+- JWT Auth
+- Rest
+- MySql
+- Angular
+- TypeScript